dinayrore/mystery_word/README.md

   3. Run `echo 'if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi' >> ~/.bash_profile`

 Install ruby 2.3.1 - the latest version of Ruby
-  1. Close and reopen Terminal. `rbenv install 2.3.1`
+  1. Close and reopen Terminal, then run `rbenv install 2.3.1`
   2. After quite some time, run: `rbenv global 2.3.1`

 Once you have completed the above installation processes your system is ready to launch the program!